hkichen/BillsApp/README.md

 ### Components and Tasks
-Each developer handled separate components of th app.
+Each developer handled separate components of the app.

 1. Lina: Database set up with mySQL and Sequelize (models, migrations, associations) Landing page with login and signup pages (front to back end functionality), user authentication